BenjaminCoupry/the-MAD-project/README.md

 You can download the dataset using the link below.

 **⚠️ Warning**: Please note that the link may change in the future.
 Ensure you are accessing the most up-to-date version from the official source or repository.
+Contact the authors in case of persisting problem.

 [Download Dataset](<https://github.com/BenjaminCoupry/the-MAD-project>)